Physiology & Health Department

 The future of healthcare

-The Physiology and Health department at Maharishi University of Management offers undergraduate and graduate level degrees that prepare the next generation of healers for careers as wellness consultants, wellness practitioners, medical doctors and naturopathic doctors.
+The Physiology and Health department at Maharishi University of Management offers undergraduate and graduate level degrees that prepare the next generation of alternative wellness practitioners for careers as wellness consultants, medical doctors, naturopathic doctors, and more.

 Our program teaches students: